On March 26, 2019,

 25 – KHAX-LD Vista has a CP to get exclusive use of channel 25.
 KBNT-CD switched from 25 to 24 on March 14.

-26 – KSWB, Tribune’s Fox affiliate, had WIS install their Dielectric slot pylon antenna last week.
-They’ll move from channel 19 on March 26, delayed due to construction delays at KVCR San Bernardino, channel 26.
+26 – KSWB, Tribune’s Fox affiliate, had WIS install their Dielectric slot pylon antenna last fall.
+They moved from channel 19 on March 26.
 KVSD-LD from Mt.
-Woodson received a Silent STA on October 15, 2018 (this fixes a previously erroneous report that they did not file for the STA).
+Woodson received a Silent STA on October 15, 2018.

 27 – XHBJ Tijuana moved from 44 before November 30, 2018.

-30 – KPBS will move to 19.
-Tijuana will take over this channel after that date.
+30 – KPBS moved from channel 30 to 19 on March 26, 2019.
+Tijuana will take over this channel in the future.

 31 – KSDY-LD changed from 50 to 31 on February 8, and was granted their construction permit for channel 31 on February 21.
 KTCD-LP will share channel 31 from Mt.
 Woodson at 140 W ERP omni-directional.